Police uproot Chamba in Mchinji

-Police in Mchinji have today uprooted Indian Hemp plants which a famer aged 37 grew.
+Police in Mchinji have today uprooted Indian Hemp plants which a farmer aged 37 grew.

 The farmer grew the illegal plant on a half acre garden in the district.